22nd – 26th October 2018

 How to respond to such a crisis?
-DRIVER+ Trial will try to find some new innovative answers.
+DRIVER+ Trial aimed to find some new innovative answers.

-The aim of this Trial is to improve cooperation and coordination between different organisations and agencies from different countries using innovative solutions for large scale and complex multi-event crisis.
+The aim of this Trial was to improve cooperation and coordination between different organisations and agencies from different countries using innovative solutions for large scale and complex multi-event crisis.

 To reach this goal, the event was conducted to investigate innovative solutions on how they improve Crisis Management by developping interoperability and coordination in response operation, supporting a common understanding among the actors involved in the crisis.

 Take a look to our catalogue describing our activities around the Trial !
 You will find information on the DRIVER+ Test-bed and Guidance Methodology to organise Trials, the DRIVER+ Portfolio of Solutions but also specific information about this second Trial and a detailed description of the four solutions to be tested.

 How can terminologies or symbologies support a better understanding among the different actors involved in a large and complex crisis despite different background, like discipline, culture or language?